 The remainder of the renovation cost will be spread out across a variety of different milestones throughout the project.
 Though some contractors simply set dates broken out throughout the project schedule, we prefer to help our clients truly see and understand what they are paying for.
-Using milestones to define the project schedule helps us to do this.
+Using slow or partial payments to define the project schedule helps us to do this.

 We consider milestones in the project to be moments where significant completion can be seen.
 Significant completion means that you will be able to noticeably see that a big portion of the renovation has been completed in some way.
 This will vary from one project to the next, and it will change as the project does as well.

 When a homeowner walks into a space during a renovation, it is fairly common to look around and see nothing but a huge mess for a while.
-You might see some changes, but you might not have any idea what is really going on.
-Our project schedule and notes will help you to understand what these changes mean, and we will always highlight these moments of significant completion.
+You might see some changes, but you might not have any idea what is going on.
+Our construction projects have a schedule and notes which will help you to understand what these changes mean, and we will always highlight these moments of significant completion.

 Though the milestones themselves can change depending on the type of renovation, amount of work, and other changes to the project, most people find that they are fairly easy to follow.
-For example, we might ask for a payment following the demolition phase since this actually takes a fair amount of work, particularly in large spaces.
+For example, we might ask for progress payments following the demolition phase since this takes a fair amount of work, particularly in large spaces.